teassy000/OpenGL_demo/Readme.md

 10/28/2015

 - Seems like the shader got vertex values .
 But the model is projected so far from the camera.
 Normal is too small so that I can not see any different of those three valuse.
 Needs projection, rotation and normal matrix.

+10/30/2015

+- should figure out what's the order of rotate/tranlate/scale.
+- Normal still have some issue.